stucksam/SwissGPC/README.md

 possible to publish the annotated dataset itself.
 Instead, we publish the data pipeline that downloads, transcribes and prepares the data for usage in, for example, fine-tuning a model for Voice Adaptation TTS.

+If you are interested in how we applied this data using the [XTTSv2](https://www.isca-archive.org/interspeech_2024/casanova24_interspeech.html) architecture, check out our fork of the coqui-tts library [here](https://github.com/stucksam/coqui-tts).

 ## Podcasts
-The utilized podcasts with their links are provided here with information about raw and cleaned audio size in hours.
-As outlined above: We do not possess rights or have ownership of these podcasts and as such, any changes on the platforms they are hosted on are out of our control.
+The podcasts of this dataset are provided here including links to the host-websites and information about raw and cleaned audio size in hours.
+As outlined above: We do not possess rights or have ownership of these podcasts, and as such, any changes on the platforms they are hosted on are out of our control.
 Meaning constant updates of changing hyperlinks, partial or complete removal, and similar changes do not fall within the scope of this repository.
 We will try to provide a general overview of the availability but cannot guarantee to do so in real-time.
-The podcasts were downloaded over a period of time spanning from September 2024 to March 2025 and as such my not reflect the actual audio lengths of the podcasts on time of download.
+The podcasts were downloaded over a period of time spanning from September 2024 to March 2025, and as such my not reflect the actual audio lengths of the podcasts on time of download.

 | **SRF Podcast Name**                                                                                                                                   | **Raw (h)** | **Clean (h)** | **vSwissGPC** |
 |--------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|---------------|---------------|